rubelchowdhury20/PIKTORML/session_1.md

 <h1>Session 1</h1>
 <h2>Supervised Learning</h2>
 <p>

-In supervised machine learning we train the machine learning model with previously **labeled** data.
+In supervised machine learning we train the machine learning model with previously  __labelled__ data.
 Model learns from the previously labeled data and predicts on similar kind of new data(which is not labelled).

-The term **supervised** itself says that model is build up with a supervision before it starts predicting on unforeseen data.
+The term __supervised__ itself says that model is build up with a supervision before it starts predicting on unforeseen data.
 </p>

 <h2>Examples of Supervised Learning:</h2>